lpassamano/tech-assessment-lead-web-developer/README.md

 **Events**

 - Expose an endpoint for retrieving all available events in the database
-- Add a feature to enable searching for events that have a given keyword in it's event name
 - Add a feature to enable filtering for events whose category falls within a list of requested event categories
-- Enable filtering for events that fall within a provided start and end date range, meaning the start and end date of the event are within that range
+- Enable filtering for events that fall within a start and end date range, meaning the start and end date of the event are within that range
 - Enable retrieving the details for a specific event -- given you know its ID

 **Orders**
 - Expose an endpoint for placing an order.
-We've provided an example order to denote what the details for an order should look like.
+We've provided an example order to denote what the details for an order should look like and place 1 order against this endpoint

   For the purposes of this assessment and to keep things simple, assume that you can only purchase 1 event and 1 ticket type per order, but that you can purchase any number of those tickets (up to the and including the quantity that ticket type allows)